 Policy decisions

-by 1 April 2025 decide whether to name the most recent employers (maximum 10) or confirm if there are multiple employers and inform your I S P – applicable to main scheme benefits and A V Cs
+before connection decide whether to name the most recent employers (maximum 10) or confirm if there are multiple employers and inform your I S P – applicable to main scheme benefits and A V Cs

-by 1 April 2025, where the single source approach is used, agree with your A V C provider(s) who the member should contact to find out more about their A V C benefits and inform your ISP of the decision.
+before connection, where the single source approach is used, agree with your A V C provider(s) who the member should contact to find out more about their A V C benefits and inform your ISP of the decision.

 Limited administrative data

-Limited administrative data must be provided where there is a maybe match.
+Limited administrative data must be provided where there is a pensions that need action result.
 It must be provided immediately.

 It is broken down into two subcategories: